 IPVanish’s 24/7 live support chat, email support and comprehensive support library all add up to full support coverage.

-No browser extensions are available form IPVanish, although the provider does offer native apps for the iOS, macOS, Android, Chromebook, Windows and Amazon Fire platforms.
+No browser extensions are available from IPVanish, although the provider does offer native apps for the iOS, macOS, Android, Chromebook, Windows and Amazon Fire platforms.

-For other devices, or if you need more than 10 simultaneous connections, you can use the provider’s router support to protect all of your devices via a single point of access.
+For other devices, you can use the provider’s router support to protect all of your devices via a single point of access.

 - Excellent customer support